TanjimAnim/Weekly-Weather-Update/README.md

 A preview of the app: https://1ef14.sse.codesandbox.io/

-In the place of API_KEY, please use your own key to run this code.
+In index.js file inside "pages" folder, in the place of API_KEY, please use your own key to run this code.
 You can get your api key from here : https://openweathermap.org/api.